Will AI Replace Criminal Detectives? The Digital Partner in the Interrogation Room

 Criminal detectives face a 25% AI exposure rate, but the job is evolving, not vanishing.
 Here is what the data says about AI in criminal investigation.

 Every detective show gets one thing right: solving crimes is about reading people.
 The twitch of an eye during questioning, the inconsistency in a witness's third retelling, the gut feeling that something about a crime scene does not add up.
 These are deeply human skills.
-But behind the dramatic interrogation scenes, there is an enormous amount of grunt work -- and that is where AI is making its entrance.
+But behind the dramatic interrogation scenes, there is an enormous amount of grunt work -- canvassing security footage, cross-referencing arrest records, mapping cell phone tower data, reading thousands of pages of financial transactions.
+That grunt work used to consume 70-80% of a detective's working hours.
+AI is the entrance of a partner who never sleeps and never gets bored.

 The Numbers Tell a Nuanced Story

-Criminal detectives and investigators show an overall AI exposure of 25% with an automation risk of just 20 out of 100.
+Criminal detectives and investigators show an overall AI exposure of 25% with an automation risk of just 20%.
 That places them firmly in the low-risk category, and the BLS projects 4% growth through 2034, with a median salary of about $91,200.
 In other words, this is not a profession under siege.
+It is, however, a profession whose internal job description is changing rapidly.

 The real story is not replacement but augmentation.
 AI handles the data-heavy legwork so detectives can focus on the investigative judgment that actually solves cases.